jpgough/api-workshop/02-contracts/README.md

 ![Failing Pact test](images/failing_pact_test.png)

 What is the contract asking for?
 The task is to edit the TODO controller and fulfil the PUT request to edit a TODO and return a 204.

+### Where can I find more?
+You can check out lots of [spring cloud contracts](https://spring.io/projects/spring-cloud-contract#overview) examples at the github page: https://github.com/spring-cloud-samples/spring-cloud-contract-samples